Most Asian markets rise as traders await key US data

 All three main indexes on Wall Street ended in the green, and most of Asia followed suit.

-Tokyo piled on more than 1% with Seoul, while Sydney, Singapore, Wellington, Taipei and Jakarta were also up.
+Tokyo piled on more than one percent with Seoul, while Sydney, Singapore, Wellington, Taipei and Jakarta were also up.

-Bitcoin climbed back above US$90,000, recovering from this week’s swoon that saw it lose almost 10% amid a risk-off start to the week for risk assets.
+Bitcoin climbed back above US$90,000, recovering from this week’s swoon that saw it lose almost 10 percent amid a risk-off start to the week for risk assets.

 However, sentiment in the crypto sector remains soft after the unit plunged last month to as low as US$80,550, having hit a record above US$126,250 in October.